DL-DRL: A double-level deep reinforcement learning approach for large-scale task scheduling of multi-UAV: Problem Formulation and Framwork Description

-To reduce the complexity of the large-scale multi-UAV task scheduling problem, we divide it into two subproblems of task allocation and UAV route planning based on the divide and conquer principle.
-As shown in Fig. \ref{Fig. 1}, the DCF which comprises an upper layer and a low layer is constructed.
-According to the initial scenario, several task subsets are generated and allocated to the corresponding UAVs in the upper layer.
-Afterward, each UAV performs the UAV route planning process in the lower layer based on its allocated tasks.
+To reduce the computational complexity of the large-scale multi-UAV task scheduling problem, we decompose it into two subproblems, i.e., task allocation and UAV route planning, based on the divide and conquer framework (DCF).
+As illustrated in Fig. \ref{Fig. 1}, the DCF comprises an upper level and a lower level.
+Given a problem instance, at the beginning, the tasks are allocated to different UAVs in the upper level.
+Afterwards, each UAV performs the route planning for the allocated tasks in the lower level.
+However, during the route planning, some tasks are possibly to be excluded out due to the maximum flight distance of the UAV.

-Based on DCF, we propose a DR-DRL approach for solving the multi-UAV task scheduling problem effectively, in which two different DRL models are used in the upper and lower layers, respectively.
-In the upper layer, we construct a task allocation DRL model called upper-layer model to select the appropriate UAV for each task.
-In the lower layer, we use a route planning DRL model called lower-layer model to plan the viable route for each UAV.
-Through the combination of these two layers, the multi-UAV task scheduling problem can be solved and this framework can be used to other COP, such as M-TSP \cite{xuTwoPhaseHeuristic2018}, OP \cite{dolinskayaAdaptiveOrienteeringProblem2018}, etc.
+Based on this DCF, we propose a DL-DRL approach to solve the multi-UAV task scheduling problem, in which two different DRL models are build in the upper level and lower level, respectively.
+In the upper level, we design a task allocation DRL model to select an appropriate UAV for each given task.
+In the lower level, we design a route planning DRL model to construct the route for each UAV, with the objective to maximize the number of tasks to be executed given the maximum flight distance of the UAV.
+In our DL-DRL, the two models interact with each other, i.e., the upper-level model feeds the allocated tasks as the input to the lower-level model, while the reward of the upper-level model relies on the output of the lower-level model.
+Through the combination of the models in the two levels, the DL-DRL approach is able to solve the multi-UAV task scheduling problem more efficiently.
+Moreover, our DL-DRL also has the potential to solve other similar COPs, such as m-TSP \cite{xuTwoPhaseHeuristic2018}, OP \cite{dolinskayaAdaptiveOrienteeringProblem2018}, etc.